nazerke-se22/Native_ass2/README.md

 ---

+## How to Run

+Requirements
+ - Swift 5 or newer
+ - macOS with Xcode installed
+Run Instructions
+ - Open Xcode
+ - Create a Swift Playground or Console Application
+ - Copy the provided main.swift code into the project
+ - Run the program
+ - Interact with the application using the console menu

+---

 ## Assumptions

  - GPA values are in the range 0.0 – 4.0
  - Course assignment to a student is optional
  - Data is not persisted between runs (in-memory storage only)